luishg/jtdd/README.txt

 MiST, MiSTer and SiDi.

 IMPORTANT:
 Double Dragon 2 may halt if compilation does not meet timing.
+Double Dragon 2 also needs to use the Verilog version of T80 module (Z80 IP).
+This is the effect of defining the macro TV80S in the file dd2/hdl/jtdd2.tcl.
+Using the VHDL version of T80 may result in the core freezing.
+The reason is not known.

 HDL Code Structure
 ==================